archethic-foundation/archethic-docs/docs/learn/p2p.md

 Other networks may leverages gossip for P2P information, Archethic uses transaction based node information for P2P connectivity and cryptography.
 So when a node joins/rejoins the network or when its IP/Port/Key changed, a new transaction is dissiminated to all the nodes in the network after its validation.

+Then each node knows the entire list of nodes allowed to participate in the network through the use of Node transaction chains.
+To provide a high level of security and privacy, each connection is encrypted and authenticated by the first node public key known from the transaction chains.

 ### Beacons Chains